 Prescription Drug Addiction Treatment

-Prescription drug abuse has reached an all time high in America.
-Every year, the percentage of people abusing prescription drugs jumps significantly.
-It is quickly passing marijuana as the number one illicitly abused drug.
 While there are several types of prescription medications sought by addicts, the main category of abused narcotic medicine is pain pills.
 Sedatives and tranquilizers fall in at a close second, followed by stimulant drugs.
 Among the most commonly abused drugs in these categories, you’ll find familiar generic and brand names including:

 Hydrocodone is easy to obtain with a prescription and is used to treat moderate pain.
 The most popular and widely abused form of hydrocodone is the brand name Vicodin.
-It is often taken orally since it typically comes in a pill form, but pills can also be crushed and snorted or injected by addicts.
+It is often taken orally since it typically comes in a pill form, but pills can also be crushed and snorted or crushed, combined with liquid and injected.

 A bit stronger than hydrocodone, this pain reliever is often used to treat moderate to severe pain.
-Commonly prescribed after surgeries and for cancer patients.
+It is commonly prescribed after surgeries and for cancer patients.
 Like hydrocodone, it can be taken as a pill, snorted or injected to produce a high.

-An incredibly powerful narcotic pain-reliever.
-Because it contains ONLY a opiate pain reliever, it is formulated in a time-release pill that is often crushed to be injected or snorted, providing a quick rush of euphoria to the addict, instead of long-term pain relief like it was manufactured for.
+Oxycontin is an incredibly powerful narcotic pain-reliever.
+Because it contains ONLY an opiate pain reliever, it is formulated in a time-release pill that is often crushed to be injected or snorted, providing a quick rush of euphoria to the addict, instead of its intended purpose of long-term pain relief.

-Morphine is very popular in the liquid form.
+Morphine is very popular in its liquid form.
 It is not a synthetic opiate like the previous drugs, rather, it is directly derived from the opium poppy plant and has been in use for over 100 years.
 It is used to treat the highest levels of pain and suffering.
-This drug is harder to come by than the others, but carries a very high risk of addiction because of its effects on the central nervous system.
+This drug is harder to come by than the others, but it carries a very high risk of addiction because of its targeted effects on the central nervous system.

-Alprazolam is known by the brand name of Xanax.
-It’s main purpose is to treat anxiety and restlessness.
+Alprazolam is most commonly known by its brand name, Xanax.
+Its main purpose is to treat anxiety and restlessness.
 When abused, it can be similar to the effects of alcohol.
 The person becomes very tired and lethargic.
-Xanax is usually taken orally, but when abused can be crushed for snorting or injection.
+Xanax is usually taken orally, but when can be crushed for snorting or injection.

 Fentanyl is a synthetic opiate, with powerful effects similar to those of Vicodin, Oxycontin and morphine.
 In the medical realm, it is often used post-surgery to help with excruciating pain.
-There are also Fentanyl patches available to deliver the drug through the skin over a period of several days.
+There are also fentanyl patches available to deliver the drug through the skin over a period of several days.
 It is extremely addictive, and dangerous because it comes with a high risk of fatal overdose.

-This drug is commonly used to treat pain in place of opiate drugs or to help someone overcome opiate addiction to drugs like Oxycontin or Heroin.
-However, since Methadone provides a pain-relieving, euphoric feeling, it can be as easily abused as opiate drugs.
-Methadone is usually in pill form and is crushed to be snorted or injected or taken orally; the same techniques apply for abusing Methadone that apply to other pain pills.
+This drug is commonly used to treat pain in place of opiate drugs or to help someone overcome opiate addiction to drugs like Oxycontin or heroin.
+However, since methadone provides a pain-relieving, euphoric feeling, it can be as easily abused as opiate drugs.
+Methadone is usually in pill form and is crushed to be snorted or injected or taken orally; the same techniques apply for abusing methadone as for other pain pills.

-Ritalin’s rate of abuse is climbing higher each year because of college students looking for a quick fix to late night study sessions.
+Ritalin’s rate of abuse is climbing higher each year because of college students looking for a quick fix for late night study sessions.
 Other amphetamine drugs with similar effects, like Adderall and Concerta, are also commonly abused in this manner.
-This drug is meant to treat children and adults with moderate to severe cases of Attention Deficit or Attention Deficit Hyperactivity Disorder.
+This drug is meant to treat children and adults with moderate to severe cases of Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD).
 It helps those with the disorder to focus and perform better in school and work settings.
 When abused, it is similar to the effects of speed.
-A person abusing the drug is able to stay awake long hours.
+A person abusing the drug can stay awake long hours and feel more focused.
 It is addictive and can cause heart problems and paranoia if misused.